 Subject / Department Codes

 The schedule includes all Arts & Sciences and Engineering Courses expected to be offered in the semester and is based upon information received from the departments.
-Course offerings are available at ISIS-Self Service.
+Course offerings are available at SIS-Self Service.

 1. The course number includes both a departmental and course indicator.
 The number preceding the decimal identifies the department offering the course: